CommodoreAlex/Data-Science/README.md

 - **Focus**: This notebook explores the basic Create, Read, Update, and Delete (CRUD) operations using NumPy arrays, providing a foundation for data manipulation.
 - **Tools**: Python, NumPy
 - **Notebook**: [CRUD Operations with NumPy](./crud.ipynb)

 ---
-## Future Areas of Focus

-- **Deep Learning**: Neural networks for tasks like image classification using MNIST.
-- **Reinforcement Learning**: Implementing algorithms with OpenAI Gym.
-- **Malware Analysis**: Leveraging data science techniques to dissect and understand malware behavior, utilizing machine learning for pattern recognition, anomaly detection, and automated classification.

----
 ## Skills & Tools